AndrewRadev/splitjoin.vim/README.markdown

 </div>
 ```

-And another binding for the opposite transformation.
+And another binding (default: `gJ`) for the opposite transformation.

 This currently works for:
   * Various constructs in Ruby and Eruby